 Should you, on the other hand, be under the obligation to provide proof that certain temperature ranges are constantly maintained, e.g. when storing frozen food or medicine, things look quite different.
 The legislators, your customers or your internal quality assurance may require a traceable calibration.

-What “traceable calibration” means in this context is “traceable to a standard set by a state institution”.
+What “traceable calibration” means for a DAkkS-calibration: Traceable to a standard set by a state institution.
 A calibration laboratory compares the values measured by its devices to those set by the standard and documents the deviations.
 The values measured by Querx are in turn compared to the values of the laboratory’s devices and the deviations are once again documented.
 This ensures that the deviations of a Querx sensor are actually traceable to a standard set by a state institution.

-The application dictates the temperatures at which a device’s measurement deviations are determined.
+At which temperatures the deviations are determined also depends on the application.
 If Querx is to be used to ensure that a freezer’s temperature does not exceed -18 °C, it makes sense to calibrate the device at this particular temperature.
 A limit value can usually be exceeded for a certain time before the frozen goods are harmed.
 In order to ensure that Querx can also measure higher temperatures accurately, the calibration is, for example, repeated at +20 °C. The accuracy of measurements between -18 °C and +20 °C will then be sufficient for most applications.
 Pt100- and Pt1000-sensors in particular, are very linear over a wide temperature range.
-When measuring wider ranges, however, it might be necessary to include a calibration point at the middle of the range.
+When measuring wider ranges, it might be necessary to include a calibration point at the middle of the range.
 In our example this would mean a further calibration at +1 °C.

 Calibrating Measuring Device and Sensor